QuantEcon/Bookshelf/README.md

 If you get an error `Error: ENOENT: no such file or directory, stat '.../Bookshelf/client/build/index.html'`, then you haven't built the React application.
 Run step 1 again and wait for it to finish before starting the Express server

+#### How-To
+Inside the client directory, there is an extensive README.md on client-side.

 **UPDATE AS OF 29 MAR 2018:**

 The server and mongo requirements now exist inside a Docker container.
 To run the server and mongo through docker,